“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “No, I have to say it really does suit you,” said Louisa.

 “I have seen Chinese women with mustaches as dark as mine.
-I’ve always wondered why they don’t shave it off.
 But it doesn’t seem to be a matter of pride with them.
-They have blank, sad faces.
-Like they’ve given up and don’t care anymore what people think.
-Or they’ve persuaded themselves that no one really notices.”
+They have blank, sad faces, like they’ve given up and don’t care anymore what people think, and that’s why they don’t shave it off.
+Either that or they’ve persuaded themselves that no one really notices.”

 “Have you ever shaved yours off?”